juanfix/react-journal-app/README.md

 # JournalApp

-This project was generated with React JS 18.2.0, Redux and Firebase (backend and database).
+This project was generated with React JS 18.2.0, Redux, Firebase (backend and database) and Material UI.
 It registers notes with the title, description, and images.
 You need to create a user or sign in with a Google account.

 ## See a Demo